kickthedragon/beard-player-controls/README.md

 # Beard Player Controls Scripts

-The player controls and interaction scripts for Beard
+The Unity3d C# player controls and interaction scripts for Beard